Robots (2005 film): Video games

-A video game based on the film was released on February 24, 2005, for the Game Boy Advance, GameCube, Nintendo DS, PlayStation 2, Xbox and Windows.
+A video game based on the film was released on February 24, 2005, for the Game Boy Advance, GameCube, Nintendo DS, PlayStation 2, Xbox, and Windows.
 It was developed by Eurocom for home consoles and Windows, and by Griptonite Games for the Game Boy Advance and Nintendo DS.
 It was published by Vivendi Universal Games.
-The game received mixed to average reviews from critics.
+The game received mixed or average reviews from critics.

 Unproduced sequel

-Following the release of Robots, both Wedge and Joyce have expressed interest in doing a sequel.
+Following the release of Robots, both Wedge and Joyce have expressed interest in making a sequel.

 Proposed director's cut

 In light of the Release the Snyder Cut movement and the closure of Blue Sky Studios, a movement to release a director's cut of Robots gained traction in 2022.
 A proposed director's cut was first mentioned on the film's original DVD audio commentary with Wedge and Joyce, in which Wedge said that there would be alternate takes in certain scenes, and that Cappy would have been more fleshed out.